NativeScript/docs-v7/start/quick-setup.md

 ### OS X

-If you’re on a Mac, copy and paste the script below into your terminal and press Enter:
+In all cases below, copy and paste the script below into your terminal and press Enter.

+If you’re on a Mac, before starting, update your homebrew:
+<pre class="add-copy-button"><code class="language-terminal">brew update</code></pre>

+This install requires ruby >2.2.2.
+Confirm your ruby version is high enough:

+<pre class="add-copy-button"><code class="language-terminal">ruby -v</code></pre>

+If your ruby is not high enough, [upgrade your version of ruby](https://www.ruby-lang.org/en/documentation/installation/), or [install rvm](https://rvm.io/) to run multiple versions of ruby.

+Run setup script:

 <pre class="add-copy-button"><code class="language-terminal">ruby -e "$(curl -fsSL https://www.nativescript.org/setup/mac)"</code></pre>